KBPsystem777/JSexercises/README.md

 **Explanation:**
 *`findIndex` function takes two arguments.
 First is the array to be monitored and then the last is the element on the array that needs to be located.*
-*JavaScript has a built in method called `indexOf()` and we used that in order to locate the index location of a certain element in an array.*
+*JavaScript has a built in method called `indexOf()` and we used that in order to locate the index location of a certain element in an array.
+This method loops through the array locating the index value of an element*

 ---